JohnYunMoe/Dungeon-Wizard/README.md

 ---

-## 8. 🚀 How to Run
-1. Open with Unity Editor version **2021.3.16f1** (LTS series recommended).
-Opening in a newer LTS should work but verify animation & physics settings.
-2. Open the main menu scene (likely index 1 based on script usage) or directly open `Room1` to begin.
-3. Enter Play Mode.
-4. Move with WASD, aim with mouse, left‑click to shoot.
-Collect the upgrade pickup to enable the double‑shot.

-To build:
-- Go to File → Build Settings → Ensure all scenes (Menu, Controls, Room1, Room2, Room3, Win/Lose) are added in the correct order → Build.

----

 ## 9. 🔮 Possible Future Improvements
 - Health system (currently instant death on collision) with UI hearts or bar.
 - Enemy variety (ranged, slower tank, fast chaser) & spawn weighting curves.